- Fitness to Practise *New*

 - Pharmacists belong to a group of health professionals who are licensed medicine experts.

-- They work in collaboration with other health professionals (e.g. doctors, nurses, dentists and social workers) to provide holistic healthcare for healthy individuals and patients.
+- They work in collaboration with other health professionals (e.g. doctors, nurses, dentists and social workers etc.) to provide holistic healthcare for healthy individuals and patients.

 - Pharmacists are knowledgeable in the physicochemical, biological and pharmacological properties of the Drug substance; the science and technology of the manufacturing of the various forms of medicinal Products, and the cost-effective and safe use of medicines in Patients so that optimal therapeutic outcomes can be achieved.

-- Pharmacists are responsible for a range of pharmaceutical services including management and dispensing of medicines, as well as providng professional advice to patient counseling, and management of long term drug use.
+- Pharmacists are responsible for a range of pharmaceutical services including management and dispensing of medicines, as well as providing professional advice through patient counselling, and management of drug therapy of chronic diseases.